Did You Know This about Headley?

 Since 1894, when civil parish councils were first introduced in this country, the boundaries of church parish and civil parish began to diverge.
 So when you ask about Headley Parish, you have to add 'which Headley parish'.

-Some notable differences between church and civil parish boundaries in Headley are as follows: Lindford, Frensham Pond Hotel, and the strip of land along Grayshott Road where the 'natural' burial site is, are in the church parish of Headley, but not in the civil parish.
+Some notable differences between church and civil parish boundaries in Headley are as follows: Lindford, Frensham Pond Hotel, and the strip of land along Grayshott Road where the 'natural' burial site will be, are in the church parish of Headley, but not in the civil parish.
 Trottsford Farm and the old New Inn at Sleaford, and an area bordered by Gentles Lane and Hurland Lane are in the civil parish of Headley but not in the church parish.

 The Ordnance Survey holds details of civil parish boundaries, but not of church parish boundaries.